Igor Rostislavovich Shafarevich: in Memoriam

 \subsection{Biography}

-Igor Rostislavovich Shafarevich was born in 1923 in the Ukrainian city of Zhitomir.
-The town name originated in the old Russian word ``zhito'' which means ``rye''.
-Zhitomir was also the birthplace of many other famous Russians, including the pianist Svyatoslav Richter whose mother was a friend of Shafarevich's mother and aunt (see \cite{Berglund}).
+Igor Rostislavovich Shafarevich was born in 1923 in the Ukrainian town Zhitomir.
+The name of the town is explained by the old Russian word "zhito", which means ``rye''.
+The same town was the birth-town for many famous Russians, for example, the pianist Svyatoslav Richter who remained a life-long friend of Shafarevich.

-Shafarevich's father Rostislav Stepanovich graduated from the mathematical department of Moscow State University (MGU) and, after moving to Moscow, lectured in theoretical mechanics at one of the Institutes of Higher Learning (it happened that the authors's father attended his lectures).
-His mother Yulia Yakovlevna was a philologist and a gifted pianist, from whom probably her son inherited a lifelong passion for classical music and Russian literature.